 - What types of returns does the preparer prepare?
 No one can be an expert in all things tax-related.
 If you have unique circumstances because of your investments, occupation or residency status, find a tax preparer who has experience with your specific situation.
 If you live in one state and work in another state (or states), be sure the preparer is familiar with returns for both the resident and non-resident states.
 Hoosier taxpayers should make sure their preparer is familiar with and has experience in filing Indiana tax returns.

 - Is the preparer available during the year if you need help?
 Your preparer should be available to answer questions and to provide information as needed via phone or email throughout the year.
 You should know if your preparer can respond to letters of inquiry from the IRS or the Indiana Department of Revenue.
 Can the preparer attend the audit with you or as your representative?
 Ask what additional fees are incurred for these services.

 - Will I be receiving any refunds directly (i.e., through the mail or direct deposit)?
 Refunds should come to you directly, and direct deposit is the fastest and safest way to get your refund.

 Your Somerset CPA is registered with the Internal Revenue Service, our fees are reasonable, we are experienced in all areas of taxation, we are available to assist you throughout the year and we will assist you in determining how to obtain your refund.
-Call your Somerset tax advisor at 317-472-2170 or firstname.lastname@example.org to discuss your tax filing requirements.
+Call your Somerset tax advisor at 317-472-2200 or to discuss your tax filing requirements.